GGoYoungHee/RGBrand/README.md

 ## **What I felt.**

 - At this time, I barely knew much about machine learning.
-So all I could do was do simple tasks such as preprocessing, making presentation materials, and implementing simple code.
+So all I could do was do simple tasks such as preprocessing, making presentation deck, and implementing simple code.
 But I did my best and worked hard, and I studied by myself to understand techniques like K-means.
 I learned a lot from this project and I believe that my growth was probably the largest among my team members.